-Co-managers Stephen Snowden and Euan McNeil target total return by investing mainly grade corporate bonds (at least 80%), however gilts, high yield bonds and cash are also ethic, together with their significant fixed income resource, influences both top-down stra stock picking and the resulting portfolio typically has around 150 stocks.
-The fund pays of and October
+Co-managers Stephen Snowden and Euan McNeil target total return by investing mainly in global investment grade corporate bonds (at least 80%), however gilts, high yield bonds and cash are also held.
+A strong team ethic, together with their significant fixed income resource, influences both top-down strategy and bottom-up stock picking and the resulting portfolio typically has around 150 stocks.
+The fund pays out in January, April, July and October.